 Family Planning Adopted 1988 by Concurrence with Springfield/Green Co.

 - Support state family planning programs and educational programs about family planning including funding for these programs.

-- Support an adequately funded mental health care system, and strengthen families.
+- Support an adequately funded behavioral health care system, and strengthens families.

-- Implement full insurance parity for mental health care.
+Implement full insurance parity for behavioral health care.

 - Support treating possession as one of the lowest law enforcement priorities

 PUBLIC LIBRARIES Adopted 2007, Amended 2013